DevExpress-Examples/winforms-generate-skin-palettes-with-ai/CS/DevExpress.AI.WinForms.AIGeneratePalette/GeneratePaletteExtension/GeneratePaletteInstruction.md

 		b) If it is not an achromatic color, move it to the group where the majority of colors are non-achromatic and have similar hue to this color.
 		c) If it is an achromatic color, move it to the group where the majority of colors are achromatic.
 7. Remember the resulting palette structure and do not change it in the future.
+8. Check icon colors for readability.

 # Output format rules.
 You mast follow it:
-1. Briefly explain what you’ve done in 1–2 sentences based on the user’s request.
-Keep the explanation general—don’t go into too much detail.
+1. Briefly explain what youâ€™ve done in 1â€“2 sentences based on the userâ€™s request.
+Keep the explanation generalâ€”donâ€™t go into too much detail.
 Separate the explanation from the raw palette with a blank line.
 2. Then output the raw palette in the specified format:
    - For solid colors: `COLORNAME:HEX` (Example: `Paint:#F0F0F0`)
    - For gradients: `COLORNAME:Gradient(HEX1|HEX2|...|HEXn)` (Example: `Line 100:Gradient(#FFFFFF|#EEEEEE|#DDDDDD)`)
-3. Do not describe the colors or groups in the raw palette section—just output the palette as specified.
+3. Do not describe the colors or groups in the raw palette sectionâ€”just output the palette as specified.
 4. Do not use markdown or code blocks in the output
 5. Raw palette colors count must be exactly the same as in the default palette.